-8. The Faculty Board shall have the power to prescribe, not later than the end of the Easter Term Additional in the year next before the examination to which they apply, a number of additional papers to be papers. offered to candidates in each subject of both Part IB and Part II of the examination, providing that (i) the Faculty Board are not required to offer additional papers in Part IB and (ii) at least two papers shall be prescribed in each subject in Part II.
+- 7. The Faculty Board shall have the power to issue from time to time supplementary regulations defining or limiting all or any of the subjects of the examination, and to modify, alter or withdraw such supplementary regulations, provided that due care is taken to give sufficient notice of any change. - 8.
+The Faculty Board shall have the power to prescribe, not later than the end of the Easter Term in the year next before the examination to which they apply, a number of additional papers to be offered to candidates in each subject of both Part IB and Part II of the examination, providing that (i) the Faculty Board are not required to offer additional papers in Part IB and (ii) at least two papers shall be prescribed in each subject in Part II.
 When giving notice of the additional papers, the Faculty Board shall prescribe the mode of examination for each paper and any restrictions on the combination of papers that any candidate may offer.
 The Faculty Board shall have the power of subsequently issuing amendments if they have due reason for so doing and if they are satisfied that no student's preparation for the examination is adversely affected.

 - 9. There shall be a separate body of Examiners for each Part.
-The Faculty Board shall nominate Examiners and such number of Examiners for each Part as they may deem sufficient.
+The Faculty Board shall nominate such number of Examiners for each Part as they may deem sufficient.
 For each body of Examiners, the Faculty Board shall also have power to nominate one or more Assessors to assist the Examiners. - 10.
 The Examiners shall set, and shall be responsible for marking, all written papers except papers from another Tripos, and shall also mark dissertations submitted under Regulations 22 and 23.
 If required to do so, Assessors shall propose questions in the subject or subjects assigned to them, shall review the answers of candidates to those questions, and shall report as required to the Examiners.
 An Assessor may be summoned, for the purpose of consultation and advice, to meetings of the relevant body of Examiners, but shall not be entitled to vote. - 11.
 The subject matter for each oral examination shall be approved by the body of Examiners for the corresponding Part.
 Two Examiners or Assessors shall conduct the oral examination of each candidate. - 12.
 The Examiners shall have regard to the style and method of candidates' answers and shall give credit for excellence in these respects.
 They shall give due credit for the performance of candidates in the oral examinations.
-The Examiners shall be empowered to examine any candidate viva voce. - 13.
-The names of those candidates who deserve honours in each Part shall be placed in three classes, class-lists. of which the second shall be divided into two divisions.
+The Examiners shall be empowered to examine any candidate viva voce.

+13. The names of those candidates who deserve honours in each Part shall be placed in three classes, of which the second shall be divided into two divisions.
 The names in the first and third classes and in each division of the second class shall be arranged in alphabetical order.
 Each class-list shall also indicate the subject or subjects which each candidate has offered in the examination.
 A mark of distinction may be awarded for special excellence.

+Scheme of examination for Part IA.
 14. The subjects of examination in Part IA shall be as follows: